MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0003.md

 ## How to fix this diagnostic?

 Something went wrong when compiling the app.
-Contact support for more help.
+Retry the operation and contact Partner Center support if it fails again.

 ## See Also